Positional Encoding in Transformer-Based Time Series Models: A Survey: Results

 \section{Results}

-Our experimental evaluation encompasses eight distinct positional encoding methods tested across eleven diverse time series datasets using two transformer architectures.
-The methods range from traditional approaches (PE, LPE) to relative encodings (RPE, eRPE) and advanced techniques (T-PE, SPE, TUPE), evaluated on both time series transformer and transformer with patch embedding architectures.
-The classification accuracies are presented in Tables \ref{table:batch_norm_transformer_results} and \ref{table:patch_embedding_transformer_results}, with performance visualizations provided through heatmaps in Figures \ref{fig:Heatmap1} and \ref{fig:Heatmap2}.
+Our experimental evaluation encompasses ten distinct positional encoding methods tested across fifteen diverse time series datasets using two transformer architectures.
+The methods range from traditional approaches (Sin PE, Learn PE) to relative encodings (RPE, eRPE) and advanced techniques (T-PE, SPE, TUPE), evaluated on both time series transformer and patchTST architectures.
+The classification accuracies are presented in Tables \ref{table:batch_norm_transformer_results} and \ref{table:patch_embedding_transformer_results}, with performance visualizations provided through heatmaps in Figures \ref{fig:Heatmap1} and \ref{fig:Heatmap2}. \revtext{All results are reported as mean accuracy ± 95\% confidence interval.}